sam-hearst/two_circles_case_study/readme.md

 2. Modifying customers table

-The structure of the customers table does not have to be changed.
  The big thing that has to be changed is that I want to filter out all values that are not in the US.
 This is because my visualizations at the end are only concerned with partitioning the data via State.
 I'm also seeing some peculiarity with the states.
 While some states are real, other states are actually the names of other countries.
 I'm filtering all these out by simple saying that the state must be present in a tuple of all 50 states.
-Ultimately the only columns I need from the customers table is `order_num`, `state`, and `country`, so I'm just going to grab those nessecary columns.
+Ultimately the only columns I need from the customers table is `order_num`, `hashed_id`, `state`, and `country`, so I'm just going to grab those nessecary columns.

 ```sql
 WITH